Rosefalk/scene-populate/README.md

 # scene-populate
-An object based scene populator for Decentraland
+An object based scene populator for Decentraland.

+It takes an object and turns it into objects in the scene.

 ## How to use example